tobbyxy/temipete.github.io/index.md

   </i></u>
 </h3>

 My research spans using machine learning to understand genetic data to improve precision medicine.
 I'm currently learning statistics and genetics.
-In coming years, I should find a way to use all three (plus others) to answer interesting statistical genetic questions.
+In coming years, I should find a way to use all three (plus others) to answer interesting questions in the field of pharmacogenetics.
 Then, and only afer then, will I be able to graduate with a PhD.
 I think.

 Here is my <a href="../docs/cv.pdf" target="_blank" rel="noopener noreferrer">cv</a> and a list of <a href="../publications" target="_blank" rel="noopener noreferrer">publications</a> with my name on them.